 \section{\code Algorithm and Implementation Details}

-In section ~\ref{sec:methodology}, we have given the complete formula descriptions of a practical offline RL algorithm of CSVE.
-Here we put all together and describe the practical deep offline reinforcement learning algorithm in Alg.~\ref{alg:main}.
-In particular, the dynamic model model, value functions and policy are all parameterized with deep neural networks and trained via stochastic gradient decent methods.
+In Section ~\ref{sec:methodology}, we deteiled the complete formula descriptions of the CSVE practical offline RL algorithm.
+Here we consolidate those details and present the full deep offline reinforcement learning algorithm as illustrated in Alg.~\ref{alg:main}.
+In particular, the dynamic model, value functions, and policy are parameterized with deep neural networks and optimized via stochastic gradient descent methods.

 We implement our method based on an offline deep reinforcement learning library d3rlpy~\citep{seno2021d3rlpy}.
-The code is available at: https://github.com/2023AnnonymousAuthor/ICML4287.
+The code is available at: https://github.com/2023AnnonymousAuthor/csve .